-- A Make sure your printer is on, and the printer cable is securely connected to the ports on the printer and your computer. - □ Make sure your printer is compatible with the Windows operating system installed on your computer. - □ You may need to install the printer driver software before you use your printer.
-See the manual that came with your printer for more information. - □ If your printer is not functioning after your computer resumes from a power saving mode (Sleep or Hibernate), then restart the computer. - □ If the bidirectional communication functions are provided with your printer, disabling the functions on your computer may enable printing.
-Follow these steps: - 1 Click Start and Devices and Printers. - 2 Right-click the printer icon and select Properties. - 3 Click the Ports tab. - 4 Click to cancel the Enable bidirectional support check box. - 5 Click OK.
+- Make sure your printer is compatible with the Windows operating system installed on your computer. - You may need to install the printer driver software before you use your printer.
+See the manual that came with your printer for more information. - ☐ If your printer is not functioning after your computer resumes from a power saving mode (Sleep or Hibernate), then restart the computer. - ☐ If the bidirectional communication functions are provided with your printer, disabling the functions on your computer may enable printing.
+Follow these steps: - Click Start and Devices and Printers. - 2 Right-click the printer icon and select Properties. - 3 Click the Ports tab. - 4 Click to cancel the Enable bidirectional support check box. - 5 Click OK.